Guidelines shown below are for Included Angles ().

-I've not found value in adding micro/secondary bevels to pocket knives, so that is not recommended here.
-If the sharpener wants to add one, an additional 2º should be sufficient.
+I've not found value in adding micro/secondary bevels to pocket knives which get used, so that is not recommended here.
+If the sharpener wants to add one, an additional 2° should be sufficient.
+(More notes are also available on a different web page for Micro / Secondary Bevels.)

 CB's USB Projection Calculator is recommended for calculating setup for Tormek knife jigs.
 (The simpler Projection Calculator is also still available.)